Australia's most widespread native mammal. Along with the Platypus, Echidnas are monotremes – which are the only mammals that lay eggs.

-Short-beaked echidnas can grow up to 40cm and 7kg, but most are between 2kg and 5kg.
+Short-beaked Echidnas can grow up to 40cm and 7kg, but most are between 2kg and 5kg.
 Their Latin name means ‘quick tongue’ (Tachyglossus) and ‘spiny’ (aculeatus).
-There’s good reason why their other common name is the spiny anteater.
+There’s good reason why their other common name is the Spiny Ant-eater.

-Echidnas slurp up ants and other insects with their sticky, saliva-covered tongue, which can be 17cm long!
+Echidnas slurp up ants and other insects with their sticky, saliva-covered tongues, which can be 17cm long!

 Their short limbs and shovel-like claws are perfect for digging out food and burrowing in the soil.
-Males also have a spur on each hind leg though, unlike platypuses, it’s non-venomous.
+Males also have a spur on each hind leg though, unlike the Platypus, it’s non-venomous.
 Instead, they use their hard, sharp spines for protection.

 Below these 5cm-long spines, echidnas are covered in short black hair, helping them to live in a wide variety of habitats.

-Where do Echidnas live?
+Where do echidnas live?